 - Si: This field indicates the activation/deactivation status of the Semi-Persistent CSI report configuration within csi-ReportConfigToAddModList, as specified in TS 38.331 [5].
 S0 refers to the report configuration which includes PUCCH resources for SP CSI reporting in the indicated BWP and has the lowest CSI-ReportConfigId within the list with type set to semiPersistentOnPUCCH, S1 to the report configuration which includes PUCCH resources for SP CSI reporting in the indicated BWP and has the second lowest CSI-ReportConfigId and so on.
 If the number of report configurations within the list with type set to semiPersistentOnPUCCH in the indicated BWP is less than i + 1, MAC entity shall ignore the Si field.
 The Si field is set to 1 to indicate that the corresponding Semi-Persistent CSI report configuration shall be activated.
 The Si field is set to 0 to indicate that the corresponding Semi-Persistent CSI report configuration i shall be deactivated;

-- Ni,x: this field indicates the activation/deactivation status of the Semi-Persistent CSI report SubConfiguration x within csi-ReportSubConfigToAddModList of CSI-ReportConfigId i, as specified in TS 38.331 [5].
+- Ni,x: this field indicates the activation/deactivation status of the Semi-Persistent CSI report sub-configuration x within csi-ReportSubConfigToAddModList of CSI-ReportConfigId i, as specified in TS 38.331 [5].
 If Si set to 1, the octet corresponding to Ni,0 to Ni,7 is present.
 If Si set to 0, the octet corresponding to Ni,0 to Ni,7 is not present.
-N0,0 refers to the report SubConfiguration which has the lowest csi-ReportSubConfigID within the list, N0,1 to the report SubConfiguration which has the second lowest csi-ReportSubConfigID and so on.
-If the number of report SubConfigurations within the list with type set to csi-ReportSubConfigToAddModList in the indicated BWP is less than x + 1, the MAC entity shall ignore the Ni,x field.
-The Ni,x field is set to 1 to indicate that the corresponding Semi-Persistent CSI report SubConfiguration x shall be activated.
-The Ni,x field is set to 0 to indicate that the corresponding Semi-Persistent CSI report SubConfiguration x shall be deactivated;
+N0,0 refers to the report sub-configuration which has the lowest csi-ReportSubConfigID within the list, N0,1 to the report sub-configuration which has the second lowest csi-ReportSubConfigID and so on.
+If the number of report sub-configurations within the list with type set to csi-ReportSubConfigToAddModList in the indicated BWP is less than x + 1, the MAC entity shall ignore the Ni,x field.
+The Ni,x field is set to 1 to indicate that the corresponding Semi-Persistent CSI report sub-configuration x shall be activated.
+The Ni,x field is set to 0 to indicate that the corresponding Semi-Persistent CSI report sub-configuration x shall be deactivated;

 - R: Reserved bit, set to 0.